-Exercise doesn’t have to be time-consuming, and boring.
+Exercise doesn’t have to be time-consuming and tedious.
 Before you start, try to set realistic and attainable goals.
-By setting realistic goals, you’ll help create a workout routine that you will both enjoy and stick to.
-Here’s some things to consider before getting started;
+Setting realistic goals will help create a workout routine that you will both enjoy and stick to.
+Here are some things to consider before getting started;

 Did you know that not all mental health conditions are visible?
 At Future Fit, our fitness professionals and nutritionists have a responsibility to understand how invisible factors can influence the performance, health and wellbeing of individuals.
 Read more about what it feels like living with invisible illnesses.